hichana/fdna/RFP.md

         - pull out components from DVD into a new component that takes in a string id of strand a or b -x fix data load upon logging in
 -x fix alignment while CTA is hidden
 - probably better to not have a big intro but just start with a title, subtitble, then "Select NFTs from your wallet"?
-    - maybe just start off with steps, like 1.
-If you don't have two or more Flow NFTs, go buy them from one of these awesome marketplaces...
+    -x maybe just start off with steps, like 1.
+If you don't have two or more Flow NFTs, go buy them from one of these awesome marketplaces
+    -x the experience should start right away, and for those who want more info they should be able to veer off to get it.
+So how to handle it?
+        -x options
+            - modal with about info
+            - second page
+            - parse down info so one page is ok
+            - keep info and make it all work,
+            - minimize info at the top, have a link to the bottom, then have the info at the bottom of the page